peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 CPU support: AMD 2nd, 3rd, and 4th Gen Ryzen CPUs, Ryzen APUs | Socket: AM4 | Size: ATX | Memory: 4x DIMM, 128GB, DDR4-4400 | Expansion slots: 1x PCIe x16, 1x PCIe x16 (x4), 2x PCIe x1 | Video ports: HDMI | Rear USB: 4x USB 3.2 Gen2 (1x Type-C), 2x USB 3.2 Gen1, 2x USB 2.0 | Storage: 2x M.2, 6x SATA | Network: Ethernet, 2.4Gbps 802.11ac

 The MSI MPG X570 represents an amalgamation of bleeding-edge motherboard tech, built to get the most out of AMD's 3rd gen Ryzen CPUs.
 It has four DIMM slots that can handle speeds up to 4,400Mhz and two M.2 slots sporting support for PCIe 4.0.
+This is one of the cheap motherboards for gaming In 2021.

 ![](https://images-na.ssl-images-amazon.com/images/I/61d-kh2RUUL._AC_SL1024_.jpg)

 The rear I/O panel features seven USB-A ports for peripherals and a single USB-C port for connectivity and high-speed data transfer.
 There are headers for the included Wi-Fi antenna to help with wireless connectivity, as well as a gigabit ethernet port.

 The MPG X570 supports Wi-Fi 6, and while that does necessitate a Wi-Fi 6 compatible router, it's backward compatible with other Wi-Fi standards and gives the potential for a speed boost down the line.
 Also of note is the HDMI port, which many X570 boards omit (not that we'd really recommend using an AMD APU with integrated graphics in a high-end board like this).